-The Truro planning area, located on the upper western boundary along the Mount Lofty ranges, consists of the following housing areas.
+The Tungkillo – Palmer – Sanderston planning area, located south-western corner of the LGA, consists of the following housing areas.

 Community Engagement – Dates Coming Soon